Why is there such a long wait to see a spine specialist?

 Why is it so expensive to see a spine specialist or have spinal surgery?

 I have been told I should not have surgery but had to pay a lot for a consult - is this justified?
+Why do spinal specialists like Dr Zotti generally not bulk bill for consults and procedures?

 Why is so little gotten back from the consulting fee?